ICEI-PUC-Minas-PMV-ADS/pmv-ads-2023-1-e1-proj-web-t11-pmv-ads-2023-1-e1-proj-web-t11-05/docs/03-Metodologia.md

 A ferramenta "projects" do GitHub está sendo utilizada para a organização e distribuição de tarefas seguindo a listagem abaixo:

-  **- Backlog:** contém as tarefas identificadas e necessárias para a criação do produto;
+  - **Backlog:** contém as tarefas identificadas e necessárias para a criação do produto;
   **- To do:** contém as tarefas que serão incluídas na sprint;
   **- In progress:** contém as tarefas que foram iniciadas e estão em desenvolvimento;
   **- In review:** contém as tarefas serão checadas, de forma a se controlar a qualidade do desenvolvimento;